-Amongst the most popular breeds today include the toy breeds.
-Such breeds like the Maltese and Poodle, to name two popular breeds, are not only highly intelligent, but very loyal and wonderful family pets.
-Compared to larger breed dogs, most of the toy breeds have a significant longer lifespan than larger or giant breed dogs.
+Toy breeds are amongst the most popular breeds today.
+Such breeds as the Maltese and Poodle, to name two popular breeds, are not only highly intelligent, but very loyal and wonderful family pets.
+Compared to larger breed dogs, most of the toy breeds have a significantly longer lifespan than larger or giant breed dogs.

-As veterinarians we are often asked what are the common health problems seen in certain breeds.
+As veterinarians, we are often asked about the common health problems seen in certain breeds.
 With the toy breeds, there are several conditions that come to mind.
-Given their small size and often immune and genetic sensitivity, these are the breeds that are the ones I see more reactions to various chemicals, drugs and vaccinations.
-That is why I will often stress the most natural lifestyle possible for these little tikes, including feeding less processed foods and more natural diets such as Eat Great.
-Be Well., and giving the least number of vaccinations possible.
+Given their small size and often immune and genetic sensitivity, these breeds are the ones I see more reactions to various chemicals, drugs and vaccinations.
+That is why I will often stress the most natural lifestyle possible for these little tykes, including feeding less processed foods and more natural diets such as Wysong, and giving the least number of vaccinations possible.

 Immunity to core viruses like parvo and distemper can last 5-10 years, and rabies should not be given more frequently than every 3 years.
 I also recommend that one never gives multiple vaccinations at once to these toy breeds, separating vaccinations out by at least 3 weeks, so as to avoid the increased risk of immune reactions.
 Common health issues that can come up include certain musculoskelatal conditions or back issues like trick knees, known as patella luxations, as well as occasional genetic problems of the hips, known as Legg-Perthes Disease.
 There are also some breeds that may be predisposed to degenerative disc disease.